Boulder-Cryogenic-Quantum-Testbed/scresonators/README.md

 Documentation
 -------------

-For scresonators documentation visit our [readthedocs](https://boulder-cryogenic-quantum-testbed.github.io/scresonators-docs/)
+For scresonators documentation visit our [readthedocs](https://boulder-cryogenic-quantum-testbed.github.io/scresonators-docs/) (Doccumentation has not yet been checked for outdated information)

 The documentation source code is located at https://github.com/Boulder-Cryogenic-Quantum-Testbed/scresonators-docs